zitadel/zitadel/docs/docs/concepts/features/selfservice.md

 #### Account Linking

-When you login with an external identity provider, and the user does not exist in ZITADEL, then the user is presented with two options:
+When you login with an external identity provider, and the user does not exist in ZITADEL, then an autoregister flow is triggered.
+The user is presented with two options:

 - Create a new account: A new account will be created as stated above
-- Link an existing account: The user is prompted to login with an existing [local account](#local-account).
+- Autolinking: The user is prompted to login with an existing [local account](#local-account).
 If successful, the existing identity from the external identity provider will be linked with the local account.
 A user can now login with either the local account or any of the linked external accounts.

 ## Login